-Balance Sheet Strength: Strongest

-- Progressive Corporation (Progressive) maintains the strongest assessment level of overall balance sheet strength given the strongest level of risk-adjusted capitalization as measured by Best's Capital Adequacy Ratio (BCAR), generally consistent shareholders' equity growth, solid liquidity and conservative investment portfolio. - Solid growth in shareholders' equity in the five years preceding 2022, driven by strong operating results from the insurance subsidiaries.
-Equity was challenged in 2022 primarily due to unrealized losses related to fixed-income securities; however, it rebounded in 2023. - A conservative and actively managed investment portfolio largely made up of U.S. government and corporate bonds. - Loss reserve development has been inconsistent in recent years, with a mix of both favorable and unfavorable development.
-Most recently, the group reported higher-than-normal unfavorable development, primarily driven by shifts in personal auto reserves. - Financial flexibility is provided by the holding company, which has demonstrated the ability to access capital through various channels.
+Balance Sheet Strength: Strongest Progressive Corporation (Progressive) maintains the strongest assessment level of overall balance sheet strength . given the strongest level of risk-adjusted capitalization as measured by Best's Capital Adequacy Ratio (BCAR), generally consistent shareholders' equity growth, solid liquidity and conservative investment portfolio.
+Solid growth in shareholders' equity in most of the past five full calendar years, driven by strong operating results from the insurance subsidiaries.
+A conservative and actively managed investment portfolio largely made up of U.S. government and corporate bonds.
+Loss reserve development has been inconsistent in recent years, with a mix of both favorable and unfavorable development.
+Most recently, the group returned to favorable one-year development.
+Financial flexibility is provided by the holding company, which has demonstrated the ability to access capital through various channels.
 The moderate level of financial leverage does not pressure the balance sheet.
 Cash is transferred to the parent in the form of dividends, while management is careful to maintain target underwriting leverage measures at the operating entities.

-Operating Performance: Strong

-- Progressive consistently reports both underwriting and operating income.
-Performance metrics, including the combined ratio and total return on equity, outperform the Private Passenger Standard Auto composite. - Consistent refinements in rating and risk selection schemes, as well as robust marketing efforts, have collectively enabled strong premium growth reflective of both rate and policies in force.
-The group has demonstrated its ability to effectively onboard new risks with no systemic deterioration observed in performance. - Personal and commercial auto lines of business have traditionally been profitable, while the property business has been challenged by elevated weather activity.
-Comparatively, personal auto remains the largest component of the portfolio and offsets the property book's volatility. - Reliable stream of investment income complements underwriting income.

-Business Profile: Very Favorable

-- Progressive maintains a very favorable profile reflective of its market-leading position in key segments, use of multiple distribution channels, nationally diverse book and commitment to embedding sophisticated platforms into its pricing and underwriting structures. - Market leader in commercial auto and the second-largest writer of personal auto on a national scale. - Industry leader in pricing segmentation, data mining and usage-based insurance technologies. - Expansive geographic diversity as a writer in all 50 states, which partially mitigates the potential impact from localized weather events, regulatory issues and competitive pressures.

-Enterprise Risk Management: Appropriate

-- Progressive's risk management program is appropriate, commensurate of its size and complexity. - Risk management capabilities are extensive, with established risk appetites and structured corporate governance framework.
-The group has an established process for evaluating and identifying new risks on an annual basis. - Management sets the tone for the risk-aware culture and develops risk tolerance guidelines to assist line managers with day-to-day decision-making.

-• Performs comprehensive stress tests across weather and economic scenarios to ensure compliance with risk management objectives.
+Operating Performance: Strong Progressive consistently reports both underwriting and operating income.
+Performance metrics, including the combined ratio and total return on equity outperform the Private Passenger Standard Auto composite.
+Consistent refinements in rating and risk selection algorithms, as well as robust marketing efforts, have collectively enabled strong premium growth reflective of both rate and policies in force.
+The group has demonstrated its ability to effectively onboard new risks with no systemic deterioration observed in performance.
+Personal and commercial auto lines of business have traditionally been profitable, while the property business has been challenged by elevated weather activity, though property results have improved in recent periods.
+Reliable stream of investment income complements underwriting income.
+Business Profile: Very Favorable Progressive maintains a very favorable profile reflective of its market-leading position in key segments, use of multiple distribution channels, nationally diverse book and commitment to embedding sophisticated platforms into its pricing and underwriting structures.
+Market leader in commercial auto and the second-largest writer of personal auto on a national scale.
+Industry leader in pricing segmentation, data mining and usage-based insurance technologies.
+Expansive geographic diversity as a writer in all 50 states, which partially mitigates the potential impact from localized weather events, regulatory issues and competitive pressures.
+Enterprise Risk Management: Appropriate Progressive's risk management program is appropriate, commensurate of its size and complexity.
+Risk management capabilities are extensive, with established risk appetites and structured corporate governance . framework.
+The group has an established process for evaluating and identifying new risks on an annual basis.
+Management sets the tone for the risk-aware culture and develops risk tolerance guidelines to assist line managers with day-to-day decision-making.
+Performs comprehensive stress tests across weather and economic scenarios to ensure compliance with risk management objectives.
 Multiple models are considered when reviewing exposure to severe events.